Exploring Frank Lloyd Wright: The Pioneer of Modern and Organic Architecture — History of Art #8

 This approach involves dividing spaces based on their function, and he would use it for the rest of his career.
 This is also visible in the Robie House, as the house is divided into two main sections: the living area and the functional area.

-Frank Lloyd Wright, Avery Coonley House, 1907
+Frank Lloyd Wright, Avery Coonley House, 1907.
+Photo: David Wilson via Flickr, CC BY 2.0

 What's common in the Prairie houses designed by the iconic architect Frank Lloyd Wright is that these homes reflected the long, low horizontal prairie on which they sat, with features such as low-pitched roofs, deep overhangs, the absence of attics or basements, and long rows of casement windows that emphasized the horizontal theme.